ofefo/francais/README.md

 # français

-Intended to help me learn the language, this script gets the text from a random wikipedia article, prints it and reads it with French pronunciation.
+Intended to help me learn the language, this script takes the text from a random wikipedia article, prints it and then reads it with French pronunciation.

 ### Installation